We realise that the local community has a number of questions, concerns and views in relation to our project.

 Our response: The Preesall salt body is in an area of low seismic activity.
-The recent minor earthquake would have no effect on the caverns.
+Minor earthquakes would have no effect on the caverns.
 However, as with any major development, the design will incorporate best practice to ensure the safety of the caverns in the event of future earthquakes.

 Our response: There will be minimal disruption to wildlife during and after construction.
-In order to minimise the effects of the Project on the number of important habitats and species in the area, we would prepare an Ecological and Landscape Management Plan.
-This would be prepared in consultation with national bodies such as Natural England, the Environment Agency and the Royal Society for the Protection of Birds.
+In order to minimise the effects of the Project on the number of important habitats and species in the area, we have prepared an Ecological and Landscape Management Plan.
+This was prepared in consultation with national bodies such as Natural England, the Environment Agency and the Royal Society for the Protection of Birds.

 Our response: There will be a temporary disruption during part of the construction phase, but Halite is committed to being a long term steward of the land and we are looking at ways in which to enhance the landscape across our development area, including the Wyre Way.

 You said: A development of this size would cause disruption on local roads.